cn0047/stash/ed/mysql/partitioning.md

 ## Restrictions and Limitations on Partitioning

 You cannot use MyISAM for one partition and InnoDB for another.

-<br>MySQL partitioning cannot be used with the MERGE, CSV, or FEDERATED storage engines.
+MySQL partitioning cannot be used with the MERGE, CSV, or FEDERATED storage engines.

 Temporary tables cannot be partitioned.

-<br>Use of INSERT DELAYED to insert rows into a partitioned table is not supported.
+Use of INSERT DELAYED to insert rows into a partitioned table is not supported.

-<br>All columns used in the partitioning expression for a partitioned table must be part of every unique key that the table may have.
+All columns used in the partitioning expression for a partitioned table must be part of every unique key that the table may have.
 This also includes the table's primary key, since it is by definition a unique key.

 For a partitioned MyISAM table, MySQL uses 2 file descriptors for each partition, for each such table that is open.